You’re not alone. These are two of the most well-known fitness equipment brands in the world.

 Nordictrack offers a few more mid-to-higher-end ellipticals that are built for heavier or longer workouts.
-They also have unique elliptical series like the Freestrider adapatable-stride ellipticals or the ACT center-drive trainers.
+They also have unique elliptical series like the center-drive Freestrider adapatable-stride trainers.

 Proform tends to shine in the starter elliptical market (however they are slowly branching out into the higher end market).
 If you’re looking for a large range of affordable, starter ellipticals, they would probably be the better bet.

 They also have the very popular HIIT trainer – which is the first vertical elliptical that ICON has produced.
 It’s an extremely popular trainer right now – and a great way to burn more calories in less time.